shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Either the creature or the spell must be in your Cast Range.

-### Block Slinger
+You can only choose each option once per round.

-At level 7, you can prevent more harm per turn.
-If you use your reaction on your Damage Mitigation feature, you have 3 reactions, each of which must be spent on a different option of your Damage Mitigation feature.
+Additionally, you gain 1 AP extra at the end of your turn.
+You may only spend this AP on reactions.

 ### Fast Reaction Speed

-At level 11, you can swiftly respond to threats.
-Your Block Singer feature now has 4 reactions and your Damage Mitigation feature gains the following option:
+You can swiftly respond to threats.
+Your Damage Mitigation feature now grants an additional reaction +1 AP and gains the following option:

 -   Cast a Safe spell

 ### Spell Snare

-At level 15, you can take away toys from those who don’t play nicely with them.
+You can take away toys from those who don’t play nicely with them.
 Whenever you use your Damage Mitigation feature on a spell, and that spell deals no damage, that spell’s caster cannot cast that spell again until they finish a long rest.

 ## Hunter